StefanSrnjakov/ContactsApp/readme.md

  * add image
  * default image (image is not mandatory)
  * send as FormData object
+ * validation in fornted and backend, regex to match telephone.
  * images saved in backend as file, in base just path to file

  List Contacts